olliequ/KittyBot/README.md

 - `+userinfo` command: Returns an embed containing useful information of a specified member of the server.
 If no member is specified, it returns that of the user who issued the command.
 - `/say`: Writes a custom text message encapsulated in something rather interesting...
 - For `/translate` there's 2 options.
 The first is the text, and the second is the language you want to translate into (you write the language code, e.g. `fr` for french).
 If you don't specify the language code, then it assumes you want to translate the text you write into English.
+- `/userstats`: By default, show a bar chart of the top 10 users' message counts.
+If the optional argument, a user, is given then show the message and emoji counts for that user.
 - All commands have a 10-second cooldown period (per user), and can also be called in slash command form.

 ## Further Ideas // Ways to Contribute